cloudbeer/zp-store/README.md

     }

-Start uWSGI with (at app folder): 'uwsgi -s :9090 -w index'
+Start uWSGI with (at app folder):
+    uwsgi -s :9090 -w index